jerefong/chmeetings/README.md

 Background

-CHMeetings is widely used by churches around the world.
+ChMeetings is widely used by churches around the world.
 It is a membership management system that supports attendance tracking, event enrolment, and financial management.

-CHMeetings provides a fully featured API, which enables member information to be retrieved and updated programmatically.
+ChMeetings provides a fully featured API, which enables member information to be retrieved and updated programmatically.

 In the UK, churches are legally required to comply with safeguarding policies.
 CHMeetings allows churches to configure custom fields to store the expiry dates of DBS checks and safeguarding certificates.

-This script integrates with the CHMeetings API to programmatically retrieve member records and identify individuals whose DBS and/or safeguarding certifications have expired or are due to expire within one month.
+This script integrates with the ChMeetings API to programmatically retrieve member records and identify individuals whose DBS and/or safeguarding certifications have expired or are due to expire within one month.